Double Your App Conversion Rate with App A/B Testing. Here’s How.

 From our A/B testing experience, depending on the app and how they are done videos can either boost downloads or decrease them.
 The “poster frame” acts as the first screenshot, and it is therefore critical to optimize it to avoid that this visual performs less than what would otherwise be the first screenshot.

 As prices on high-quality videos can be rather high, some marketers prefer to A/B test initial scenarios before finishing the video and uploading it to the app store.
-However App Previews (up to 3 will be available) will most likely have a bigger impact once iOS 11 goes public, as they autoplay both on the App Store page and in the search results, making a listing with a video quite attractive to the eye (especially for landscape apps).
-The poster frame will be somewhat less critical because of the autoplayed video, however it still appears in some cases (India, China, and when Apple featured an app – because of the promo graphic, no autoplay before scrolling down a bit).
+App Previews (up to 3 are available) now have a bigger impact (since iOS 11), as they autoplay both on the App Store page and in the search results, making a listing with a video quite attractive to the eye (especially for landscape apps).
+The poster frame is somewhat less critical because of the autoplayed video, however it still appears in some cases (India, China, and when Apple featured an app – because of the promo graphic, no autoplay before scrolling down a bit).

 Will the App Store redesign switch testing priorities?